otrv4/otrv4/otrv4.md

     sent of the next ratchet.
   'skipped_MKenc': Dictionary of stored skipped-over message keys, indexed by
     their_ecdh, their_dh, the ratchet id (i) and the message number (j).
-    Errors if too many elements are stored.
+    Raises and exception if too many elements are stored.
-  'MAX_SKIP' a constant that specifies the maximum number of message keys
+  'max_skip' a constant that specifies the maximum number of message keys
     that can be skipped in a ratchet.
 It should be set by the implementer.
 Take into account that it should be set high enough to tolerate routine lost or delayed messages, but low enough that a malicious sender can't trigger